speed2CZ/fa-lua-addon/README.md

 # fa-lua-addon

 A [lua-language-server](https://github.com/LuaLS/lua-language-server) workspace plugin that teaches LuaLS to read Supreme Commander: Forged Alliance's Lua dialect.
-SupCom's Lua fork bends standard Lua 5.1 in several ways - a preprocessor comment marker, table-size hints, an OOP call convention, an implicit module system - none of it valid standard Lua.
+SupCom actually runs a GPG-modified **Lua 5.0** - confirmed by [FAForever/lua-lang](https://github.com/FAForever/lua-lang), a buildable reference implementation of it - and that modified dialect bends the language in several ways: a preprocessor comment marker, table-size hints, an OOP call convention, an implicit module system - none of it valid standard Lua.
 This addon rewrites each quirk into something LuaLS already understands, in the source text, before the real parser ever sees it.
 It's a from-scratch replacement for the outdated [FAForever/fa-lua-language-server](https://github.com/FAForever/fa-lua-language-server) fork, built as a plugin against mainline LuaLS instead of a fork of it.

+The addon still configures `Lua.runtime.version = 'Lua 5.1'`, not 5.0: LuaLS doesn't support a 5.0 runtime at all, and 5.1 is both the earliest version it does support and the closest one to SupCom's actual dialect.

 ## Setup